canwe/blog/_posts/2011-12-30-looking-back-and-forward.md

 ## Important events for veerasundar.com/blog:

 *   My blog performed really well in terms of traffic.
 For the past four months, it was consistently hitting 40K page views/month and the total number of page views has crossed **800, 000 **(compared to 400,00 page views last year).
-*   Adsense earning was comparatively good.Â Received the Google check twice last year.
+*   Adsense earning was comparatively good.
+Received the Google check twice last year.
 And, some ad offers were renewed.
 *   Google Friend connect subscribers grew to **144 **(compared to 69 last year).

 ## Traffic stats for 2011: